largomst/pytimelit/README.md

 The is a simple python implement of [tjapp's literary clock.](https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/).
 All images come from tjapp.

-The plugin only passes the test on Kindle Touch.
+The extension only passes the test on Kindle Touch.

 To Use the plugin: